julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

         - [ ] ABCB pessimistic buffer 10 min
 ```

 In this example we can see that sometimes the pessimistic buffer is even larger than the realistic buffer.
-This subcomponent should be investigated for potential specifications improvements.
+This sub-component should be investigated for potential specifications improvements.

 If the clarification of the specifications takes longer than the pessimistic buffer, maybe it's not worth it to clarify and just go with common sense.

 ## ~Premature Optimization is the root of all evil (Donald Knuth)~

+In theory, optimization in the early stages of development is unnecessary and can lead to wasted time and effort.

-Delaying optimization until later stages will lead to significant performance issues that are costly to rectify and will lead to product market fit failure.
+In practice, delaying optimization until later stages will lead to significant performance issues that are costly to rectify and will lead to product market fit failure.

 **Make fast benchmarking part of your development process.**